What are Bollinger Bands?

 - Price inputs: The most commonly used price is the ‘Close’, but you can apply the ‘Open’, ‘Low’ and ‘High’ to determine the calculations.

 Bollinger Bands are very widely used by technical analysts and may be another indicator to make our top ten of important trader tools!
-Although the formula to work them out may appear daunting (which you anyway don’t need to learn to use them) the application of them is straightforward and logical.
+Although the formula to work them out may appear daunting (which you don’t need to learn to use) the application of them is straightforward and logical.
 The premise is that markets go through periods of calm (low volatility) and excitement (high volatility).
 We think all traders should, at least be familiar, with Bollinger Bands!